shivanshu20/E-shop/README.md

 This is an E-Commerce web application.
-Used JSP, HTML, Boostrap for frontend.
+I have JSP, HTML, Boostrap for frontend,
-Used Servlets for handling requests.
-Used MySQL as database.
+Servlets for handling requests and MySQL as the database.